How Tariffs Are Reshaping Australia's Tech Sector

 Indirect Consequences: Supply Chain Disruptions and Economic Strain

-Sectors like healthcare, construction, and defense are among the hardest hit, with increased costs inflating prices and eroding competitiveness.
+This impact extends beyond the tech sector.
+Industries like healthcare, construction, and defense are among the hardest hit, with increased costs inflating prices and eroding competitiveness.
 Technology businesses that rely on international vendors for cloud infrastructure, microchips, and electronics components are particularly vulnerable.

-The volatility in U.S. trade policy has led to a phenomenon dubbed the "sell America trade," where investors are reducing exposure to U.S. assets due to economic and policy uncertainties.
+The volatility in U.S. trade policy has also led to a phenomenon dubbed the "sell America trade," where investors are reducing exposure to U.S. assets due to economic and policy uncertainties.
 This shift is influencing capital flows and prompting Australian industries to reconsider their dependence on U.S. markets.

 Strategic Responses: Building Resilience and Diversifying Markets